 Question 5.
-Does the company have a clear position on the avoidance of products from farm animals subject to genetic engineering or clo and/or their progeny or descendants throughout its products? ning Rationale Both cloning and genetic engineering raise serious animal welfare concerns 11 .
+Does the company have a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants throughout its products?
+Rationale Both cloning and genetic engineering raise serious animal welfare concerns 11 .
 In farmed fish species this includes heat treatment of to induce triploidy, which renders fish sterile.
 Scoring No stated position.
-0 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning but the scope (in terms of geography, species or products) is not clearly defined.
-1 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of geography, species and products) is clearly defined.
-3 Universal commitment to avoidance of animals subject to genetic engineering or cloning across all relevant species, own- brand and other brand products and geographies.
-5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
-Simply stating compliance with legislation was not treated as a proxy for having a clear position on the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
-The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (b) a commitment to compliance with legislation does not provide guarantees on performance in countries where such legislation is absent.
-Companies that stated that they complied with legislation but did not have a formal policy were, therefore, awarded zero points.
-Similarly, simply stating compliance with a farm assurance • standard that prohibits genetic modification was not treated as a proxy for having a clearly stated position, unless the commitment to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitment to the avoidance of genetically modified or cloned animals).
-Companies that made a commitment to the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants but were not clear about the scope (in terms of geography, species, products) were awarded a score of 1 point.
-Companies that published general statements on the avoidance of products or ingredients subject to genetic engineering or cloning were not awarded points unless these statements explicitly referred to animals as a part of these products or ingredients.
-For example, we did not consider statements relating to genetically modified crops used in animal feed.
-We did not award points to companies that stated that they • would not use products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants so long as these were prohibited by legislation or opposed by consumers.
-That is, we were looking for unqualified rather than qualified commitments.
+0 The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning 1 but the scope (in terms of geography, species or products) is not clearly defined.
+The company has made a partial commitment to the avoidance of animals subject to genetic engineering or cloning and the scope (in terms of geography, species and products) is clearly defined.
+3 Universal commitment to avoidance of animals subject to genetic engineering or cloning across all relevant species, ownbrand and other brand products and geographies.
+5 (Max Score 5) Explanatory Notes This question was looking for a clear position on the avoidance products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
+Simply stating compliance with legislation was not treated as proxy for having a clear position on the avoidance of product from farm animals subject to genetic engineering or cloning and/or their progeny or descendants.
+The reasons are (a) legislation, even in the EU, does not cover all relevant issues, (to commitment to compliance with legislation does not provide guarantees on performance in countries where such legislatic absent.
+Companies that stated that they complied with legislation dosent.
+Companies that stated that they complied with legislation absent.
+Companies that stated that they complied with legislation absent.
+Similarly, simply stating compliance with a farm assurance standard that prohibits genetic modification was not treated a proxy for having a clearly stated position, unless the commitmate to avoidance was made explicit (e.g. compliance with the standard was presented as a way of delivering on its commitmate to the avoidance of genetically modified or cloned animals).
+Companies that made a commitment to the avoidance of products from farm animals subject to genetic engineering or cloning and/or their progeny or descendants but were not cleabout the scope (in terms of geography, species, products) wawarded a score of 1 point.
+Companies that published general statements on the avoidance of products or ingredients subject to genetic engineering or cloning were not awarded points unless these statements expreferred to animals as a part of these products or ingredients. example, we did not consider statements relating to genetic engineering or cloning and/or their progeny or descendants so long as these were prohibited by legislation or opposed by consumers.
+That is, we were looking for unqualified rather that a ts b) a on is ation ro as a ent ent ere ere licitly For ally qualified commitments.